hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/leibniz_hardware.rst

 Access is available for faculty, students (master's projects under faculty supervision), and researchers of the AUHA.
 The cluster is integrated in the VSC network and runs the standard VSC software setup.
-It is also available to all VSC-users, though we appreciate that you contact the UAntwerpen support team so that we know why you want to use the cluster.
+It is also available to all VSC users, though we appreciate that you contact the UAntwerpen support team so that we know why you want to use the cluster.

 Jobs can have a maximal execution wall time of 3 days (72 hours), except on the